raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset/README.md

 ### Applications
-With this dataset and high classification accuracy we are able to look for change detection in Sentinel-2 satellite images.
-Since the Sentinel-2 satellite constellation will scan the
-Earth’s land surface for about the next 20 - 30 years on a repeat cycle of about five days, a trained classifier can be used for monitoring land surfaces and detect changes in land use or land cover.
+Since the Sentinel-2 satellite constellation will scan the Earth's land surface for about the next 20–30 years on a repeat cycle of about five days, a trained classifier can be used for monitoring land surfaces and detect changes in land use or land cover.
+These land cover changes can be used for various studies and purposes.
+In future may be we can add a real time open sourced web network for everyone in the world to see how the world around them changes in years.
+Some changes that are understood in various years on the same place is shown below.
+This is also part of the paper.

-Some change detection examples are illustrated below

 ![Change Detection-1](data/reference_images/change_1.png) <br>
 [Source](https://arxiv.org/pdf/1709.00029.pdf)